BertBril/vaers_db/data/README.txt

 You may also want to get rid of a lot of other bad stuff in there.

 Those 4 cleaned up files will be scanned and the results will be put in fast access cache files.

+I wanted to add tehse files to the git repository but github refuses to add files larger than 25 MB.